ngs-docs/2023-GGG298/lab-8.md

 ::::warning
 ### On your own, commit and push changes!

-Go to your command line on farm.
+Edit the file in RStudio, and add a new line.

-Edit the file with `nano README.md`, and add a new line.
+Go to the command line (in Terminal),

 Verify with `git status` and `git diff` that the change is to the right file.